 4. Business model must be in eaches rather than volume

 5. Must ship in eaches – costs are more per unit than volume

 6. Customer service is key – each sale is PR

 So, in choosing to pursue mass customization, choose wisely and for the right reasons.

-For some time now, medical companies have been making one off prescription stockings in Germany using the computer system that is preprogarmmed with RAL standards for compression.
-The software was developed and is sold for this purpose - mass customization on an individula basis.
-Could you imagine the stock these companies would need to knit in advance to have every possible configuration available on demand, should a patient need it?
+For some time now, medical companies have been making one-off prescription stockings in Germany using a computer system that is preprogrammed with RAL standards for compression.
+The software was developed and is sold for this purpose - mass customization on an individual basis.
+Could you imagine the stock these companies would need to knit in advance to have every possible configuration available on-demand, should a patient need it?
 The variations are exponential.

 Connie Huffa – Fabdesigns, Inc.